Threespot/tolaria/README.md

 ### Features

 - Fully responsive (and we think it's beautiful too!)
-- A complete email-based authentication system is included.
-There are no passwords to manage.
+- A complete email-based authentication system is included, and there are no passwords to manage.
 - Automatically builds navigation and admin routes for you.
 - Automatically creates simple index screens, show screens, and text search tools, which you can expand.
 - Includes a handful of advanced form fields, notably a fullscreen Markdown editor and searchable select/tag lists.